Habit Tracking

 Bearable

-Combines habit tracking with detailed health logging mood, symptoms, medications, sleep, and energy.
-The best habit tracker for people managing chronic conditions or mental health alongside daily routines.
+Combines behavior logging with detailed health data mood, symptoms, medications, sleep, energy.
+The best option for people managing chronic conditions alongside daily routines.

 PlatformsiOS, Android